 Since no state has yet adopted this particular sound money policy, we have not created a map.

 Does the state maintain laws intended to harass precious metal dealers and investors?

-States that enact laws targeting precious-metals dealers and investors with onerous regulations harm and deter those who wish to buy or sell gold and silver.
+States that enact laws targeting precious metals dealers and investors with onerous regulations harm and deter those who wish to buy or sell gold and silver.

 Some states require the collecting of fingerprints, physical measurements, hair and eye color, Social Security numbers, or other forms of identification – coupled with requirements to submit sensitive information to law enforcement on a daily routine.
-This places substantial and unusual burdens on the dealers and introduces privacy risk for the buyer.
+This places substantial and unusual burdens on the dealers and introduces privacy risks for the buyer.

 Some states even mandate that dealers cannot sell gold or silver purchased from the public for a specified amount of time.
 Making it illegal for dealers to sell their inventory for days or weeks severely harms those who provide precious metals services to the public.